-CIRP driving simulator in autonomous mode
+CIRP mobile driving simulator in autonomous mode.

 Self-driving and Highly Autonomous Vehicles are widely anticipated to be the future of automotive safety.
 Current commercially-available vehicles are increasingly automated with Advanced Driver Assistance Systems (ADAS) including Forward Collision Warning and Lane Departure Warning, and automated features such as Automatic Emergency Braking.